Tropical Storm Sinlaku (2020): Vietnam

 In preparation for the storm, Nghệ An Province authorities recalled over 3,000 vessels carrying over 15,000 sailors to shore.
 Vietnam prime minister Nguyễn Xuân Phúc urged relevant ministries and agencies "to remain updated on the developments of the storm, and map out scenarios for the possible risks of flashfloods, landsides, and severe flooding."

 Nearing the northern coast, Sinlaku caused heavy rains across the area, damaging more than 4,000 hectares of crops and over 9,000 hectares of rice crops.
 The storm damaged over 1,400 houses, with 32 houses being flooded with 30-40 centimeters.
 Two people were dead, 1 in both Hoa Binh and Quang Ninh provinces, and two were injured in the province of Lam Dong.
 A thunderstorm from the storm broke 29 trees in districts of Hanoi.
 The Copernicus emergency satellite mapping service was activated on 3 August to support the damage assessment across northern Vietnam.
 Total damages were about 300 billion đồng (US$12.94 million).

 Thailand

 Moving towards Thailand, Sinlaku's heavy rains caused flash flooding which two people were killed.
 In Loei Province, the storm brought heavy rains and flash flooding, submerging around 550 households and damaging farmland in the province.
 In total, 1,399 households were affected by the flash floods.

 Laos

-In Xayaboury Province, more than 1,000 people were been affected and over 200 houses were damaged.
+In Xayaboury Province, more than 1,000 people were affected and over 200 houses were damaged.